Racing

 Jumps racing

-Victoria and South Australia are the only two states across Australia that are yet to ban jumps racing.
-Statistically, jumps racing is 20 times more dangerous for horses than flat racing is49.
+Victoria is now the only state in Australia that is yet to ban jumps racing.
+Statistically, jumps racing is 20 times more dangerous for horses than flat racing.
 The number of deaths on track for jumps racing is unclear.
-This is largely due to a lack of transparency within the industry; the death toll for horses in trailing and trials is not publicly available50.
+This is largely due to a lack of transparency within the industry; the death toll for horses in trailing and trials is not publicly available.